-Let’s get the details out of the way first, because few are to be found anyway.
-The Argus A-Four (or, as the camera proudly declares across its face, argus a-four) was produced from 1953 to 1956.
-It takes good old 35 mm film.
+Let’s get the details out of the way first, because few are available anyway.
+The Argus Camera Company of Ann Arbor, Michigan produced the Argus A-Four (or, as the camera proudly declares across its face, argus a-four) from 1953 to 1956.
+The A-Four takes good old 35mm film.
 Its plastic and aluminum body holds a coated f/3.5 Argus Cintar lens stoppable to f/22.
 Its three-leaf Gauthier shutter fires only at 1/25, 1/50, 1/100, and 1/200 sec.
 You have to manually cock the shutter before you can take a photograph.
-In the photo at left, the shutter is cocked – see the little metal arm sticking out on top of the lens barrel?
-You set aperture, shutter speed, and distance; pull that lever over to cock the shutter; and then press the black button.
-Click!
+I cocked the shutter before making the photo at right; notice the lever sticking out over the lens barrel.

-I also took the A-Four to the Mecum Spring Classic car auction.
+The A-Four and I went to a giant car auction with more Acros aboard.
 I was quite a sight with the A-Four and two point-and-shoot digital cameras in my hands.
 I am simply delighted by this photo of a 1967 Ford LTD headlight.